What Is a Website Backup? A Complete Beginner's Guide to Hosting Safety - Choice Reader Banner.

 Conclusion

-So, what is a website backup?
+Don’t wait for issues to arise—take a backup of your website today and keep it secure.
 Asking this question is the first step towards securing your online presence.
 It is not an extra feature, but it is the foundation of a website’s data protection, which can always help in any data loss incidents.

 https://www.networksolutions.com/blog/how-to-backup-a-website/